--enable-epic-48k Enable a special (and non-compatible) 4.8 kbps narrowband mode
+-enable-epic-48k Enable a special (and non-compatible) 4.8 kbps narrowband mode (broken in 1.1.x and 1.2beta)

-- -enable-ti-c55x Enable support for the TI C5x family - -enable-blackfin-asm Enable assembly specific to the Blackfin DSP architecture (gcc only) - -enable-16bit-precision Reduces precision to 16 bits in time-critical areas (fixed-point only)
+- -enable-ti-c55x Enable support for the TI C5x family - -enable-blackfin-asm Enable assembly specific to the Blackfin DSP architecture (gcc only) - -enable-vorbis-psycho Make the encoder use the Vorbis psycho-acoustic model.
+This is very experimental and may be removed in the future.